hendr1km/dropout/README.md

 ## Issues & Support

 If you encounter any issues with the software, please report them in the GitHub Repository within the Issues section https://github.com/hendr1km/dropout/issues.
 This will help to identify and address problems more efficiently.
+If you wish to contribute to the software please use a pull request.
 Additionally, if you require support with the software or have any related inquiries, please feel free to contact me at hendrik.mann@uni-wuppertal.de.
 Your feedback and questions are valuable for the future development of the package.